bekk/bekk-christmas/post/javascript/enhanced-strings-with-tagged-template-literals.md

 authors:
   - Ole Anders Stokker
 ---
-## NOTE: Very early draft, uploaded to have _something to work from and to see how it looks_

-Did you ever wish you could do more with strings in javascript?

-The template literal is a much welcomed feature in the javascript family of string constructors.
+The template literal is a nice and useful addition to the javascript language.

-Javascript has gotten a lot of new features in the last few years, many of whom it is hard to picture the language without today.
-One of these much welcome features arrived with the rest of the bunch in 2015 with the landing of ECMAScript 2015, more commonly known as ES6.
-The template literal is a handy feature that lets write write strings with inserted variables, and they even let you write multi-line strings!
+It lets you write multi line strings, and insert variables directly where they are used in the string.

+Let me tell you out the template literals bigger sibling, the tagged template literal.
+They let you tap into the power of the template literal by augmenting the inserted variables and strings however you want!

 ## Spice them up with tagged templates